 Even if you choose to preserve the embedded profile on opening, it is useful to have the means to convert non-work space files to your current work space after opening.
 This is where the Convert to Profile command comes in, because you don't have to worry about remembering to convert the image on opening.
 The profile conversion can take place at any time, such as at the end of a retouch session, just before saving.
-Let's suppose we want to open an RGB image that is in sRGB and the current working space is Adobe RGB.
-If the Preserve Embedded profile option is selected then the default behavior would be to open the file and keep it in sRGB without converting.
-We could carry on editing the image in the sRGB color space up until the point where it is desirable to carry out a conversion to another color space such as Adobe RGB.
+Let's suppose we want to open an RGB image that is in Adobe RGB and the current working space is sRGB.
+If the Preserve Embedded Profile option is selected then the default behavior would be to open the file and keep it in Adobe RGB without converting.
+We could carry on editing the image in the Adobe RGB color space up until the point where it is desirable to carry out a conversion to another color space.
 To make a profile conversion, go to the Edit menu and choose Convert to Profile...
-This will open the dialog box shown in Figure 13.21.
-The Source space shows the current profile space.
-The Destination Space contains a pop-up menu that will list all of the profiles available on your computer system (depending on how many profiles you have installed).
-The list of available profiles will be divided into several sections that are separated by dividers.
+This will open the dialog box shown in Figure 12.25.
+The Source space shows the current profile space and the Destination Space will most likely default to 'Working RGB', which in this case would be sRGB.
+But it will also contain a pop-up menu that will list all of the profiles available on your computer system (depending on how many profiles you have installed).
+The list of available profiles will be divided into several sections that are separated by dividers (see Figure 12.26).
 The first section starts with the default RGB, CMYK and Grayscale profiles.
 Below that are all the other available RGB profiles followed by the CMYK and lastly the Grayscale spaces.

 The Convert to Profile command is also useful when you wish to create an output file to send to a printer for which you have a custom-built profile but the print driver does not recognize ICC profiles.
-For example, one of the printers I use a lot is the Fuji Pictrograph.
+For example, one of the printers I use is the Fuji Pictrograph.
 I have built a custom profile for this printer, but unfortunately there is no facility within the File Export driver to utilize the output profile.
 Therefore, I use the Convert to Profile command to convert the color data to match the space of the output device just prior to sending the image data to the printer to make a print.

 Whenever you make a profile conversion the image data will end up in a different color space and you might see a slight change in the on-screen color appearance.
 This is because the profile space you are converting to has a smaller gamut than the one you are converting from.
-If the profile conversion produces an image in a non-working space color space Photoshop attaches a warning asterisk (\) after the color mode in the title bar.
+Whether an image is imported that is not in the working colour space or has been converted to one that is not, Photoshop appends a warning asterisk () to the color mode in the title bar (Mac) or status bar (PC).